BjornMelin/ai-job-scraper/docs/adrs/archived/2025-08-25-consolidation/ADR-025-performance-scale-strategy.md

 ## Related Decisions

-- **ADR-018** (Local Database Setup): Provides SQLite foundation that this decision optimizes with performance pragmas and strategic indexing
+- **ADR-018** (Incremental DuckDB Evolution Architecture): Provides database foundation that this strategy optimizes with performance monitoring and evolution triggers
+- **ADR-033** (Metrics-Driven Architecture Evolution): Establishes the framework for performance-based architectural decision making that this strategy implements
+- **ADR-034** (DuckDB Direct SQLite Scanning): Documents direct sqlite_scanner implementation that this strategy's performance monitoring can trigger
+- **ADR-019** (Simple Data Management): Coordinates with SQLModel+SQLite foundation patterns for performance measurement
+- **ADR-012** (Background Task Management): Establishes threading patterns that this strategy coordinates with for background processing performance
+- **ADR-004** (Local AI Integration): AI model optimization with FP8 quantization that this strategy integrates for performance scaling
 - **ADR-022** (Docker Containerization): Enables container infrastructure for Streamlit deployment with optimized resource allocation
-- **ADR-012** (Background Task Management): Establishes threading patterns that this decision coordinates with for background processing performance
-- **ADR-021** (Local Development Performance): This decision directly addresses performance requirements identified in local development optimization needs
-- **ADR-004** (Local AI Integration): AI model optimization with FP8 quantization that this decision integrates for performance scaling
-- **ADR-008** (Optimized Token Thresholds): Validates that 8K context optimization aligns with performance requirements
-- **ADR-004** (Local AI Processing Architecture): Provides the consolidated FP8 configuration that this performance strategy leverages

 ## Design